Debuggingss/debugtone/README.md

 - `/debugtone label` - Mainly a command used for debugging but all it does is show "Point *n*" above every point in the path.
 - `/debugtone go` - Starts walking towards the goal following the path, there is a freelook like in baritone so you can look in any direction while it does its thing.
 - `/debugtone stop` - Stops walking
+- `/debugtone rotmode` - Instead of navigating with WASD, it only holds down W and changes your yaw to walk forwards.
+(Doesn't touch pitch)

 If you hold down the "7" key it will walk until you release the button.
 (No need to do `/debugtone go` in order to use this).
 I didn't even remember this exists so it might not even work.